colatusso/canDB.swift/README.md

 ## License

-The template is released under the MIT license.
+All this code is released under the MIT license.